-This blog is intended as a practical reference work.
-You don't have to read everything at once; use the sections that are currently relevant to you.
+This blog is intended as a practical reference.
+You don't have to read everything at once; just use the parts that are currently relevant to you.
+For example, which electric double pump you'll purchase for your breastfeeding journey.

 Preparing for breastfeeding during pregnancy